 The Joker.
 Whether he was in fact a failing stand-up comedian or a two-bit criminal in the beginning, his One Bad Day turned him from Joe Blue Collar Average into a horrific monstrosity that frightens other villains.
 Particularly interesting in that he never gained any actual superpowers (other than an incredible resistance or immunity to poisons and toxins), instead deciding it'd be really funny if he concentrated all his efforts to racking up a bodycount that'd make an Evil Overlord blush.
 In fact, when counting only single, personal acts (not city-destroying, etc.) it's without question the highest body count in the DCU.

-In a Justice League comic, Batman briefly becomes a New God by sitting on Metron's chair of omniscience.
+In Darkseid War, Batman briefly becomes a New God by sitting on Metron's chair of omniscience.
 He almost immediately tries to learn the Joker's true name, merely saying "That's impossible!" when given an un-shown answer.
-Whether this means he didn't receive the name or received a name he didn't expect is currently up for interpretation.
+This was that the Joker was, in fact, three different people.

 Killer Moth was incompetent and weak.
 Then he made a Deal with the Devil to become "feared," and Charaxes, a man-eating Human/Moth hybrid, was created.